SunnyMGWang/shiny/README.md

 ## Visualization with ggvis in shiny

 Visualizations in the R file include:
-* Map
+* ggvis us map
-* Bar chart
+* ggvis bar chart
-* Stack area chart
+* ggvis stack area chart

-The shiny app enables interaction with the data and plots.
-There are slider with animation feature, select input, selectize input, and radio button to play around with.
+The shiny app is a presentation of data visualization with ggvis and enables interaction with the data and plots.
+There are slider with animation feature, select input, selectize input, radio buttons, and hover tooltips to play around with.

 For web interaction, please visit https://mengge.shinyapps.io/us_pop/.